joastbg/haskell-happstack-aeson-hdbc/README.md

 haskell-happstack-aeson-hdbc
 ============================

-Simple example application usnig happstack to provide for a webservice which used a MySQL backend
+Simple example application using happstack to provide for a web service with a MySQL backend